NFDI4BIOIMAGE/training/docs/contributing/index_2.md

 # AppSubmitter Guidance
-# How to contribute

-This repository contains lists of training materials.
-It is extensible using GitHub pull requests.
-You can find a how-to guide at the bottom of this page.
-The format for entries in the repository is documented on the next page.

-## Quick contributing shortcut:

-If you're too busy to enter everything in detail yourself, please create a [GitHub issue](https://github.com/NFDI4BIOIMAGE/training/issues) with a link to the materials you want to include in our list.
-We can take care of all the details.

-## What to contribute

-Consider adding your favorite training materials and resources.
-If you know a collection of resources, add it, but do not add all individual entries of the collection.
-We are working on collecting them automatically ([more information](https://github.com/NFDI4BIOIMAGE/training/issues/2)).
-However, if there are specific entries in such a collection that you think are particularly valuable, feel free to add them now.

-## Inclusion criteria

-We will consider merging links to all educative materials related to research data management, especially in the bio-imaging context, and bio-image analysis.

-We would like to collect links to resources in various formats/content types, including slides, posters, publications, blog posts, example data, collections (of links to other materials), and more.

-## Exclusion criteria

-We will only merge links to materials behind a paywall in exceptional cases.
-We will also not merge links to materials that primarily advertise commercial products.
-However, if there are openly accessible training resources for commercial software, we welcome links to these resources.

-## Maintenance of contributions

-We reserve the right to remove and modify entries in this collection at any time.

 # Using the AppSubmitter

 The AppSubmitter streamlines the process of contributing new training materials to our repository.
 Follow these steps to use the AppSubmitter: